 This outfit can easily carry you into the evening, but dainty jewelry, colorful slip-on shoes, a Panama hat and swapping from a backpack to handbag will create a softer look.

-If you'll be spending your port days shopping, dining, and exploring new cities and towns, you'll need cruise outfit ideas that are both stylish and practical.
+If you'll be spending your port days shopping, dining and exploring new cities and towns, you'll need cruise outfit ideas that are both stylish and practical.
 A flowy top or polo shirt, bright-colored capris or khaki shorts, comfortable shoes, sunglasses and a wide-brimmed hat will keep you cool during the day.
 When the sun goes down, dress it up with a button-down shirt, shawl or cardigan.

 Solid-colored board shorts paired with a button-up shirt (nautical print encouraged) work just as well for a day on deck.
 Then, change from swim trunks and flip-flops to chinos and dress shoes before heading to the onboard restaurant.
 A Panama hat adds an element of holiday luxe no matter the time of day.

-The best outfits for a cruise are the ones you can wear all day long.
-If you have a list of adventure activities planned for your shore excursions, or if you'll be braving the ship's RipCord® by iFly® skydive simulator and Zip Line, pack accordingly.
 During the day, wear athletic shorts, a neutral-colored tank top, and sneakers or sandals.
 Don't forget a hat, sunglasses and a long-sleeved sun shirt in your day bag.
-Need to dress up for dinner?
+Need cruise outfit ideas for dinner?
 It's simple.
 Pack extra clothes in a tote bag in case you don't have time to go back to your stateroom.
 Swap your athletic shorts for a flowy skirt or trousers, and trade your sneakers for a more formal pair of shoes, like chunky heels or loafers for a put-together look.

 For many, a cruise vacation is all about spending as much time as possible in or near the sea.
 Maybe this means claiming a lounge chair as your own, seeking a spot in the sand without footprints or swimming out into the clear blue water.
 When you're done wading in the water or soaking up the sun, a cover-up like a romper, oversized shirt or dress is always a stylish choice for wandering local shops and grabbing a seaside lunch.
-Quick-drying swim trunks are the go-to staple for this cruise outfit and is a perfect choice for kids.
-Just throw on a collared shirt and slip-on penny loafers, and you're good to go.

 For dinner reservations, add an air of tropical elegance with a pair of wide-legged linen trousers or chinos in a solid color, paired with a linen top in a colorful print and some timeless accessories like a gauzy scarf, dangling necklace, a sleek watch or large sunglasses.